Michael Kinsley: Subsequent positions

 Kinsley next moved to the Los Angeles Times as editorial page editor in April 2004.
 He maintained his Seattle residence and often worked from there, commuting to Los Angeles on a part-time basis.
 During his tenure, Kinsley tried to overhaul the paper's editorial page and led an abortive experiment with a Wikitorial, while also receiving criticism from USC professor and feminist advocate Susan Estrich alleging a dearth of editorials written by women.
 Kinsley announced his departure in September 2005 after a falling out with the publisher.

 He returned to writing a weekly column for The Washington Post and Slate, and in 2006 he served briefly as American editor of The Guardian.
 He also became a regular columnist for Time magazine, but in May 2009 wrote that the magazine had "dumped" him.

 On September 9, 2010, Kinsley and MSNBC pundit Joe Scarborough joined the staff of Politico as the publication's first opinion columnists.
 On April 29, 2011, Bloomberg L.P. announced that Kinsley had joined the Bloomberg View editorial board.
 In January 2013, Kinsley re-joined The New Republic as editor at large.
 In January 2014, Vanity Fair announced that Kinsley would become a contributing editor and write a monthly column.

 Personal life

 In 2002, Kinsley married Patty Stonesifer, a longtime top executive at Microsoft and the Bill and Melinda Gates Foundation.
 (As a Microsoft vice president, she had managed the Microsoft news portion of the MSNBC merger, which included Slate.)
 Stonesifer has two adult children from a previous marriage.
 She is president and CEO of Martha's Table, a non-profit that develops sustainable solutions to poverty.

 In 2002, Kinsley revealed that he had Parkinson's disease, and on July 12, 2006, he underwent deep brain stimulation, a type of surgery designed to reduce its symptoms.
-According to a humorous postscript to his Time column anticipating the surgery, the operation went well; Kinsley's first words out of the operating room were "Well, of course, when you cut taxes, government revenues go up.
-Why couldn't I see that before?"